cero-absoluto/vozciudadana/README.md

 ## Philosophy

 Voice Protest is not affiliated with any ideology, political party or institution.
 It is neutral infrastructure for verified participation, accessible from anywhere and without physical risk.
 We verify participation, not truth.
+The platform records that participation occurred under its verification rules while leaving the validity of claims to public debate, journalism, institutions and courts.

 - No advertising.
 - No data sales.